rob-blackbourn/JetBlack.Http/Examples/Configuration/Advanced/README.md

 ## Usage

-With advanced configuration the methods take a function which has as it's argument the object to be fonfigured.
+With advanced configuration the methods take a function which has as it's argument the object to be configured.

+The advanced configuration methods are:

+* `ConfigureListener`
+* `ConfigureRouter`
+* `ConfigureMiddleware`
+* `ConfigureServerInfo`

+Here is the configuration code from the example program.

 ```csharp
 var server = new RestServer(loggerFactory)